MohitGit900/SentimentAnalysisWithTextBlob/README.md

 # SentimentAnalysisWithTextBlob

-Note: This app uses PatternAnalyzer (based on the pattern library) and not NaiveBayesAnalyzer (an NLTK classifier trained on a movie reviews corpus).
+Note: This app uses TextBlob with PatternAnalyzer (based on the pattern library) and not NaiveBayesAnalyzer (an NLTK classifier trained on a movie reviews corpus).